Sp25-CS5004-Online-Lionelle/final-project-group-2/Document.md

 + getSavedJobsView() : FindJobView
 }
 class FindJobView {
-This show will reach out to an api and find relevant Jobs given a clients query.
-From here, the user will be able to view and save the like.
-Upon saving, the user must rate there job and provide a comment at every save.
+This view will connect to an API to find relevant jobs based on a client's query.
+From there, the user will be able to view and save jobs they like.
+Upon saving, the user must rate the job and provide a comment for each save.
 }
 class SavedJobsView {

-["This will show all saved Jobs that were found in the FindJobView.
-On this page, users will be able to view current jobs they have saved, edit them, and delete them .
-When clients views a job, we will also conduct an API call that will grab related skill to the job.
-Download will be an pane"] -
+This view will display all jobs saved from the **FindJobView**.
+On this page, users can view, edit, and delete their saved jobs.
+When a user views a job, an API call will be made to fetch related skills for that job.
+The download feature will be available as a pane.

 }
 }
 namespace Controller {
 class IController {
 <<Interface>>
-I controller will have three main arguments setView, setModel, and run.
-This will only be inherited by MainController.
+The controller will have three main arguments: **setView**, **setModel**, and **run**.
+These will only be inherited by **MainController**.
 + setView(IView): void
 + setModel(IModel): void
 + getView(): IView